ZaneDubya/MedievaLandsPublic/docs/governance.md

 ## Developers

-Developers institute the rules of conduct, create new features for the game, select Representatives, and ensure that the Community Representatives are fairly enforcing the rules of conduct.
+Developers institute the rules of conduct, create new features for the game, select Representatives, and ensure that the Representatives are fairly enforcing the rules of conduct.
 Develpers must follow the Rules of Conduct, and are ultimately reponsible for making sure that the Rules of Conduct are enforced.